-Centerstone of Florida Hospital is located 2020 26th Avenue East, Bradenton, Florida 34208.
+1. Centerstone - Hospital and Addiction Center 2020 26th Avenue East, Bradenton, FL 34208

 Centerstone of Florida Hospital is a Mental Health and Addictions Center and a Teaching Hospital.
 Centerstone of Florida has been serving the health care needs of West Central Florida since it began in 1955, providing comprehensive services in order to serve the community through highly qualified inter-disciplinary teams.